Guide to Finding Lesson Plans

 Prepared by the United States Holocaust Memorial Museum, this website provides helpful tips for educators that will be teaching the Holocaust to middle and high school students.
 There are also links to lesson plans provided on the site.

 This microfiche collection of pre-K-12 curriculum guides covers a variety of subjects, including traditional areas (social sciences, mathematics, etc.) and other areas (Bilingual/English as a second language, special education, etc.).
-To search this collection, use the Kraus Curriculum Development Library Database.
-Curriculum guides added to the database since 2001 are available electronically.
-Older curriculum guides are available on microfiche in SSHEL.
+Curriculum guides covering 1978-2000 are available exclusively on microfiche in SSHEL.

 Many ERIC documents on microfiche contain lesson plans and classroom materials.
 When searching the ERIC database, type your subject keyword and combine with the appropriate descriptor term(s) using the AND operator.
 EXAMPLE: mathematics and (lesson plans or problem sets).
 More descriptor terms can be found in the Thesaurus of ERIC Descriptors (025.36 U5874t).The following is a list of possible descriptor terms that may be helpful:

 - state curriculum guides

 - learning modules

 - educational games

 - course content